Details about the Library Services, opening hours, helpdesks, subject support can be found below.

 The old NICE BNF and BNFC apps are no longer being updated and will be withdrawn later this year.

-NHS current awareness website - recent new healthcare information selected by NHS librarians are below; to see more click on any of the links to go to the website.
+CASH (NHS current awareness website) - recent new healthcare information selected by NHS librarians is below; to see more click on any of the links to go to the website.

 Gemma Wilkinson and Faith Dillon-Lee are the Academic Writing and Language Lecturers for the School of Health and Education.